To enquire about a consultation with a Mole Check specialist, please complete the form:

 This type of mole mapping is objective, therefore vital in the prevention of skin cancer.

-Our service is overseen by fully trained medical professionals, and is unlike the nurse-led equivalents found on the high street.
+Our service is overseen by fully trained medical professionals and is unlike the nurse-led equivalents found on the high street.

-+ Dermatologist-Led: our mole mapping service is dermatologist-led, meaning that every mole map patient is seen by a trained dermatologist and not simply a nurse.
+• Dermatologist-led - Our mole mapping service is dermatologist-led, meaning that every mole map patient is seen by a trained dermatologist and not simply a nurse.

-+ Computerized Mapping: our mapping tool is computerized and is consequently able to pick up even the subtlest changes in size and shape of your moles
+• Computerized mapping - Our mapping tool is computerized and is consequently able to pick up even the subtlest changes in size and shape of your moles

-+ Dermoscopy: each mole is also reviewed by our dermatologist team under a high-powered dermatoscope, or dermatology microscope, in order to overlay this assessment with the very best trained professional opinion
+• Dermoscopy - Each mole is also reviewed by our dermatologist team under a high-powered dermatoscope, or dermatology microscope, in order to overlay this assessment with the very best trained professional opinion

-+ Rapid, Same-day Removal: We are also able to offer rapid, same day removal of worrisome moles since we have three fully staffed theatres on site.
+• Rapid, same-day removal - We are also able to offer rapid, same-day removal of worrisome moles since we have three fully staffed theatres on site.
 For the removal of bigger or deeper moles, or those in more visible places and sensitive to scarring, we have a team of plastic surgeons who can undertake the procedure

-+ Mohs Surgery: We also offer cutting-edge Mohs surgery, the optimal approach for removing skin cancers as determined by NICE (National Institute for Health & Care Excellence)
+• Mohs Surgery - We also offer cutting-edge Mohs surgery, the optimal approach for removing skin cancers as determined by NICE (National Institute for Health & Care Excellence)

-Most people have moles which remain perfectly fine throughout their lifetime but if you notice signs that a mole has changed in any way, it is wise to have it checked by a dermatologist or doctor during a mole check to make sure it is not cancerous.
+Most people have moles that remain perfectly fine throughout their lifetime but if you notice signs that a mole has changed in any way, it is wise to have it checked by a dermatologist or doctor during a mole check to make sure it is not cancerous.

 This kind of skin cancer includes melanomas, basal cell carcinomas, and squamous cell carcinomas.
 Moles can also be precancerous lesions, changes that are not cancer but could become cancer over time.